yanzewu/line/doc/doc.md

 The function must be defined by `let ... do` command.
 The arguments will be available via `arg()` function in the function body.

+Related options:
+- --direct-function-call: If true, then the "call" prefix is not required.

 ## Expressions